cloudmesh/classes/docs/source/i524/technologies.rst

 60. IBM System G
 61. GraphBuilder(Intel)
 62. TinkerPop

-	ThinkerPop is a graph computing framework from Apache software foundation. :cite:`www-ApacheTinkerPop` Before coming under the Apache project, ThinkerPop was a stack of technologies like Blueprint, Pipes, Frames, Rexters, Furnace and Gremlin where each part was supporting graph-based application development.
+    ThinkerPop is a graph computing framework from Apache software foundation. :cite :`www-ApacheTinkerPop` Before coming under the Apache project, ThinkerPop was a stack of technologies like Blueprint, Pipes, Frames, Rexters, Furnace and Gremlin where each part was supporting graph-based application development.
 Now all parts are come under single TinkerPop project repo. :cite:`www-news` It uses Gremlin, a graph traversal machine and language.
 It allows user to write complex queries (traversal), that can use for real-time transactional (OLTP) queries, graph analytic system (OLAP) or combination of both as in hybrid.
-Gremlin is written in java. :cite:`www-ApacheTinkerPopHome` TinkerPop has an ability to create a graph in any size or complexity.
+Gremlin is written in
+    java. :cite:`www-ApacheTinkerPopHome` TinkerPop has an ability to create a graph in any size or complexity.
 Gremlin engine allows user to write graph traversal in Gremlin language, Python, JavaScript, Scala, Go, SQL and SPARQL.
 It is capable to adhere with small graph which requires a single machine or massive graphs that can only be possible with large cluster of machines, without changing the code.

 63. Parasol
 64. Dream:Lab
 65. Google Fusion Tables

     Fusion Tables is a cloud based services, provided by Google for data management and integration.
-Fusion Tables allow users to upload the data in tabular format using data files like spreadsheet, CSV, KML, .tsv up to 250MB. :cite:`www-FusionTableSupport` It used for data management, visualizing data (e.g. pie-charts, bar-charts, lineplot, scatterplot, timelines)  :cite:`wiki-FusionTable` , sharing of tables, filter and aggregation the data.
+Fusion Tables allow users to upload the data in tabular format using data files like spreadsheet, CSV, KML, .tsv up to
+    250MB. :cite:`www-FusionTableSupport` It used for data management, visualizing data (e.g. pie-charts, bar-charts, lineplot,
+    scatterplot, timelines) :cite:`wiki-FusionTable` , sharing of
+    tables, filter and aggregation the data.
 It allows user to take the data privately, within controlled collaborative group or in public.
 It allows to integrate the data from different tables from different users or tables.Fusion Table uses two-layer storage, Bigtable and Magastore.
 The information rows are stored in bigdata table called “Rows”, user can merge the multiple table in to one, from multiple users.
-“Megastore is a library on top of bigtable”. :cite:`GoogleFusionTable2012` Data visualization is one the feature, where user can see the visual representation of their data as soon as they upload it.
+“Megastore is a library on top of bigtable”. :cite:`GoogleFusionTable2012` Data visualization is one
+    the feature, where user can see the visual representation of their data as soon as they upload it.
 User can store the data along with geospatial information as well.

 66. CINET
 67. NWB